Public Health (Alcohol) Act (PHAA)

 What is the Public Health (Alcohol) Act?

-The Public Health (Alcohol) Act (PHAA) is legislative framework designed to tackle Ireland’s harmful relationship with alcohol.
+The Public Health (Alcohol) Act 2018 (PHAA) is a legislative framework designed to tackle Ireland’s harmful relationship with alcohol.
 It aims to reduce the damage that alcohol causes to individuals, families and society by reducing our alcohol consumption, with a particular focus on protecting children and young people from early alcohol harm and exposure to alcohol marketing.

 To achieve these aims, the PHAA includes a suite of measures based on the World Health Organisation’s ‘best buys’ to reduce alcohol harm.
 These include controls on pricing, marketing and availability as well as ground-breaking measures on health information labelling on alcohol products including cancer warnings.